Saturday, June 20, 2015

 The Holy Spirit sometimes works through unbelieving individuals, like Balaam.
 So I have no trouble believing He used the Kariates to preserve the proper Hebrew TNAK.

-The reason the New Testament often seems to match the Septuagint is because Christian copyists conformed the Septuagint to match the New Testament references.
+The main reason the New Testament often seems to match the Septuagint is because Christian copyists conformed the Septuagint to match the New Testament references.

 As for why they may seem to not match the Hebrew, I think many NT quotations of the OT were not meant to be exact word for word quotes.
 If Deuteronomy can express The Ten Commandments differently then Exodus then I certainly have no problem with Jesus expressing things a bit differently during his ministry.
 Jesus own quotes were expressed differently at different times He said them (and thus recorded differently in different Gospels).